 Director of Demand Generation

-This org structure, of course, is only one of hundreds if not thousands of others where these seven top level departments represent the key functions of marketing.
+This particular B2B marketing organizational structure is, of course, only one of hundreds if not thousands of others where these seven top level departments represent the key functions of marketing.
 Sometimes “Strategy” has its own stand alone team (with market research among the functions underneath it), and you might find larger B2B’ers with a separate staff of specialists in data and analytics.
 Multichannel B2B marketers might place the tech stack and website structure under a “Digital” leader, and still others might combince Marcom with Demand Generation.

 Here’s another org chart for a Fortune 1000 B2B client of mine in the MRO space that has a very large demand generation group that falls under a GM who runs the company’s US business.
 The main channels within this integrated marketing team include online, catalog and print advertising, requiring among other things the need for a wide ranging creative team including stand alone roles for video production and a photographer.
 In this structure, email, PR, social and content all report up to a Manager of Email and Public Relations.
 It’s not unusual for email to take a bigger role with B2B’ers that have a heavy email calendar (in this case, the mailing list is in the low hundreds of thousands).
 You’ll notice that this has one person managing PR, the blog and social media.
 That’s quite a handful, and as a I recall, I believe they ultimately decided to outsource the PR piece to an agency.
 PR should be among the last functions brought inside until the business reaches at least mid-sized status.
 Also, you’ll find several technical roles in this structure including database and email system administration.
 We all know that marketing and technology go hand-in-hand, and while the head of marketing is not expected to be a hands-on techy, that person should definitely have had some past experience along some management responsibility over more technical roles including marketing automation, web development, data and analytics.
 This particular company publishes an annual “phone book” like catalog, which goes out mostly to existing clients.
 They also place ads in trade publications which would be the responsibility of product marketers.